I. BACKGROUND AND PURPOSE

 A “Restricted Person” is a Director, a Synaptics executive officer, and certain designated Synaptics executives, employees, contractors and consultants.
 Synaptics will inform you if you are a Restricted Person.

-Restricted Persons may not trade in any security of Synaptics during the period beginning on the day that is four weeks before the end of any fiscal quarter of Synaptics and ending one (1) full trading day after the public release of earnings data for such fiscal quarter (a “Regular Black-Out Period”).
-For example, if Synaptics announces its prior fiscal quarter earnings on the afternoon of Thursday, October 23, then the Regular Black-Out Period will end at the close of business on Friday, October 24, and you would potentially be able to trade in the “open trading window” from Monday morning, October 27, until the Regular Black-Out Period resumes again four weeks before the end of the fiscal quarter.
-However, these “open trading windows” should not be considered a safe harbor, as you may otherwise be restricted from trading under this policy if you possess material non-public information.
-The Compliance Officer or the Compliance Officer’s designee will notify you if you are a Restricted Person and subject to a Regular Black- Out Periods.
+Restricted Persons may not trade in any security of Synaptics during the period beginning on the day that is two weeks before the end of any fiscal quarter of Synaptics and ending one (1) full trading day after the public release of earnings data for such fiscal quarter (a “Regular Black-Out Period”).
+For example, if Synaptics announces its prior fiscal quarter earnings on the afternoon of Thursday, October 23, then the Regular Black-Out Period will end at the close of business on Friday, October 24, and you would potentially be able to trade in the “open trading window” from Monday morning, October 27, until the Regular Black-Out Period resumes again two weeks before the end of the fiscal quarter.
+However, these “open trading windows” should not be considered a safe harbor, as you may otherwise be restricted from trading under this policy if you possess material nonpublic information.
+The Compliance Officer or the Compliance Officer’s designee will notify you if you are a Restricted Person and subject to Regular Black-Out Periods.

 2. Special Black-Out Period.

-3. Pre-Clearance of Trades of Restricted Persons
+3. Pre-Clearance of Trades of Directors and Officers

 Approval of trades for those on the Pre-Clear List is in the sole discretion of Synaptics.
 If a transaction is approved, you must execute the transaction within five (5) trading days after the day you receive such approval, but in no event after the commencement of a Black-Out Period.
 If for any reason you do not complete the trade within five (5) trading days after you receive approval, you must obtain pre-clearance again before you can trade the securities.
 For example, if the Compliance Officer approves a trade on a Friday, then you will have until the end of the trading day the following Friday to complete your trade.